terencechain/consensus-specs/specs/_features/ePBS/builder.md

   * `finalized_block_hash` is the hash of the latest finalized execution payload (`Hash32()` if none yet finalized)
   * `suggested_fee_recipient` is the value suggested to be used for the `fee_recipient` field of the builder
   * `inclusion_list_summary` is the inclusion list summary of the builder wanting to include in the payload
+  * `head_root` is the head root of the beacon chain from the perspective of the builder.

 ```python
 def prepare_execution_payload(state: BeaconState,